 To compete in the Best Performance by an Actor or Best Performance by an Actress category, a nominee must have played the lead role in a full-length high school musical theater production.
 A supporting role does not qualify.
 A comprehensive list of eligible roles can be found at www.nhsmta.com.

-- The application must be completed in full and received no later than Monday, April 14, 2014.
+- The application must be completed in full and received no later than Monday, April 27, 2015.
+With advance notice, applications for musicals performed after that date will be considered until May 6, 2015.
 Mail to: Atten: Institute for Arts & Creativity, Wharton Center for Performing Arts, East Lansing, MI 48824

 - Schools may nominate one student for Best Performance by an Actor and/or one student for Best Performance by an Actress for the role performed in the high school production.